-In Spain, a famous doctor is on trial for allegedly masterminding one of the world's biggest sports doping rings.
-His clients are believed to include at least one former teammate of disgraced American cyclist Lance Armstrong, and dozens of cyclists who raced against him.
+A famous doctor is on trial in Spain, accused of masterminding one of the world's biggest sports doping rings.
+His clients are believed to include at least one former teammate of disgraced cyclist Lance Armstrong and dozens of other cyclists who raced against him.

-LAUREN FRAYER, BYLINE: Nearly seven years ago, Spanish police raided a doctor's office here in Madrid and seized more than 200 bags of frozen blood labeled with cryptic codes.
-Since then, investigators have been trying to decipher the code to reveal the names of Dr. Eufemiano Fuentes' clients.
+Nearly seven years ago, Spanish police raided the office Dr. Eufemiano Fuentes in Madrid and seized more than 200 bags of frozen blood.
+The bags had been labeled with cryptic codes.
+Since then, investigators have been trying to decipher the code and reveal the names of Fuentes' clients.

-Fuentes is a top hematologist who developed a way to increase oxygen flow to the blood with drugs and blood transfusions.
+Fuentes is a top hematologist who developed a way to increase oxygen flow in the blood, by using drugs and blood transfusions.
 The method is especially useful for professional cyclists.
-But on the stand, Fuentes told the judge he treated all sorts of athletes.
+But in court, Fuentes told a judge that he treated all sorts of athletes.

 The doctor claims what he did was perfectly legal at the time.

-FRAYER: Oxyglobin is a drug made for dogs.
+Oxyglobin is a drug made for dogs.
 Manzano blames Fuentes for ending his career.
-He told the court that the doctor hid steroids in empty wine bottles and handed out mysterious pills, pills Manzano says he had no choice but to take.
+He told the court the doctor hid steroids in empty wine bottles and handed out mysterious pills — pills Manzano says he had no choice but to take.

-Hamilton takes the stand tomorrow.
-In this "60 Minutes" interview in 2011, he denounced Armstrong for taking a banned drug.
+Hamilton takes the stand Tuesday.
+In a 60 Minutes interview in 2011, he denounced Armstrong for taking a banned drug.

-FRAYER: EPO increases oxygen flow to the blood.
+EPO increases the amount of oxygen blood can carry to muscles.
 It's the drug for which Dr. Fuentes was famous.
 He faces two years in prison if convicted.